TimHeckel/meteor-webshot/README.md

 1. Ensure you have an image directory with a `~` so that the Meteor framework does not reload the app on file change.
 	`mkdir public/~exports`

-2. Use the `WEBSHOT` plugin in here
+2. Use the `WEBSHOT` plugin in your client code:

 		var _image = "myscreenshot.png";
 		var _res =  WEBSHOT.snap("http://url_to_capture", "public/exports~/" + _image, {